 The absolute or relative local file system path of the source file.
-May contain both $\setminus$ and / as path separators.
+May contain both $\$ and / as file separators.

 The absolute or relative local file system path of the target file.
-May contain both \ and / as path separators.
+May contain both $\$ and / as file separators.

 overwrite

 Whether to overwrite the target file if it already exists.